MurmurationsNetwork/MurmurationsDocumentation/docs/faqs/general.md

 ## How do I create a Murmurations profile?

-Use the [Murmurations Profile Generator](https://test-tools.murmurations.network/profile-generator) and follow the steps, or for more detail see our [create a profile](/guides/create-a-profile.md) guide.
+Use the [Murmurations Profile Generator](https://murmurmaps.murmurations.network/profile-generator) and follow the steps, or for more detail see our [create a profile](/guides/create-a-profile.md) guide.

 ## How can I use Murmurations to create a map or directory or other type of aggregator?

-See our [WordPress Collaborative Map Builder Plugin](/developers/wp-aggregator.html) for an example aggregator built on top of WordPress.
+See [MurmurMaps](https://murmurmaps.murmurations.network) for an example aggregator built on top of WordPress.

 ## Are there any restrictions on what I can do with Murmurations?